-31 December 2021 31 December 2020
+31 December 2022 31 December 2021

-Liability to increase share capital 642,147 -
+Liability to increase share capital - 642,147

-Received advances 231,857 138,116
+Received advances 570,308 231,857

-Accounts payable to employees 145,478 36,214
+Accounts payable to employees 70,141 145,478

-Financial instruments at fair value through profit or loss 134,998 -

-Taxes payable 19,542 42,446
+Taxes payable 29,223 19,542

+Derivative financial instruments

+"Back to back loans" 2,112 134,998

+Forward contracts 678,287 241,971

-Other liabilities 68,137 51,644
+Other liabilities 43,567 68,137

-1,242,159 268,420
+1,393,638 1,484,130

-\ Liability to increase share capital represents part of subordinated borrowings, that according to the restructuring agreement should have been used to increase share capital.
+\ Liability to increase share capital represented part of subordinated borrowings, that according to the restructuring agreement should have been used to increase share capital.
 The Company was not able to make registration of capital increase because National Bank of Georgia requested additional documentation which could not be delivered timely by 31 December 2021.
+National Bank of Georgia approved registration in 2022.

 \\Received advances represents amounts received from previous owners of repossessed assets.
-The agreements have been arranged between JSC MFO "Georgian Credit" and previous owners for a repurchase of those assets.
-Value of repossessed assets on which there is a prepurchase agreement is GEL695 thousand.
+The agreements have been arranged between JSC MFO Georgian Credit and previous owners for a repurchase of those assets.
+Value of repossessed assets on which there is a prepurchase agreement is GEL1,609 thousand (2021: GEL695 thousand).
+Reconciliation of received advances can be presented as follows: